 Ethical principles cannot be dictated.
-We therefore promote integrity through numerous initiatives and an ongoing dialog.
-Over the past few years, Daimler has been setting standards in terms of integrity and compliance.
+That is why we promote integrity with numerous initiatives and an ongoing dialog.

 In 2011, Daimler was the first automobile manufacturer to establish a Board of Management division for Integrity and Legal Affairs.
 The division's varied initiatives contribute to the sustainable anchoring of integrity across the company.